saschaklatt/gridl/README.md

 ## Documentation

-* For detailed information have a look at our [documentation](https://klattiation.github.io/gridl/gridl/latest/index.html)
+* You can find the API reference and tutorials in our documentation: [latest](https://klattiation.github.io/gridl/gridl/latest/index.html)
 * See the [changelog](https://github.com/klattiation/gridl/wiki/Changelog) for updates in each version

 ## Features